andries-sn/business-mapped-enum-sample/README.md

 Sample how to use declare custom  `static` lookups on enums in Kotlin.

-This enable code patterns such as:
+This enables code patterns such as:

 ```kotlin